 Defining an effective compliance framework for authorities and manufacturers

-The overall objective of the project activities is to clearly define the process and methodology by which market surveillance authorities (MSAs) can identify, select, and evaluate large, industrial products.
-The activities are divided into four inter-connected groups that are each essential for effective testing and evaluation of compliance.
+The overall objective of the project activities was to clearly define the process and methodology by which market surveillance authorities (MSAs) can identify, select, and evaluate large, industrial products.
+The activities were divided into four inter-connected groups that are each essential for effective testing and evaluation of compliance.
 These Tasks form a work-flow that simplifies and streamlines market surveillance activities.
 These Tasks can generally be categorised as:

 • Identification and classification of product types, and the related document requirements